 Joust of Districts in Oria – Apulia

 Since 1967, the town of Oria, in the Province of Brindisi, hosts Torneo dei Rioni (Joust of Districts), a historical reenactment in honour of Frederick II (1194 – 1250), Holy Roman Emperor and King of Sicily.
-This year, the Joust takes place on Saturday, August 10 and Sunday, August 11, 2019.
+This year, the Joust takes place on a weekend of August 2021.

 The modern tournament is inspired by the 1225 tournament called by Frederick II in honor of John of Brienne, father of his wife-to-be Jolanda and guest of the Imperial Court.